JonathanC13/python_ref/Structures/cbb0507082bb18ff7e4b-f8361f17012860422752496b9439fa2920db2c8e/The Technical Interview Cheat Sheet.md

 - It is a data structure that stores data elements sequentially and it has to be declared with a fixed size.
 It is optimal for indexing since you have direct access to the indices, Big O of O of 1, but it is bad for inserting and deleting, Big O of O of n, except at the very end, since you have to shift the elements if it takes place within the array.

 **Dynamic Arrays**
-- Are like linear arrays where it stores data elements sequentially and is optimized for indexing, but when it is full it will attempt to grow, either in the same memory space if there is space or copy into a larger memory space elsewhere.
+- Are like linear arrays where it stores data elements sequentially and is optimized for indexing,
+- Is a data structure that will attempt to grow if you want to do an insertion and it is full, either in the same memory location if there is space or copy into a larger memory space elsewhere.

 **Two dimensional arrays**
 - Built to have x and y indices like a grid or nested arrays to represent something like a matrix or r,g,b values for an image.